windhaunting/dblpParserGraph/README.md

 # dblpParserGraph
 parser dblp and create a hierarchical graph

+with the hierarchical relations between topic etc